falberto/moogle-shortener/README.md

 Moogle Shortener is a website that will allow you make URL Shortener.

-I did this project as an exercise to improve my clojure skills.
+I make this project as an exercise to improve my clojure skills.
 Technologies used:
 - Reiit - A fast data-driven router for Clojure(Script).
 - Hiccup - A library for representing HTML in Clojure.